run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-8.png)

     !!!
 Note
         You need to choose both the DGX node and Run:ai control plane node categories outlined in [5.
 BCM prerequisites](?tab=t.0#heading=h.2xcytpi).
-TBD: Sherin
+TBD: Oz check it in the original doc

 10. Optional - “Choose individual Kubernetes worker nodes”  TUI screen - **DO NOT **make any selections in this step and instead hit the OK button to proceed to the next step.
-TBD: Oz
+TBD: Oz so they should skip?

     ![alt text](images/image-9.png)